 Fair clothing never get out of fashion.
 Within the collection you can find items for all seasons.
 New designs are regularly added, others are replaced or modified.
 Some designs are permanent and are considered the classics of the brand.
 A design by Rianne de Witte can be recognized by a minimalist style, quality, refined finish, wearing comfort and a good fit.

 In addition to the collection, I also offer tailor-made solutions.
 It is possible to alter existing designs in your personal measurements.
 It is also possible to have a design made in a different color or material.
 All this to make sure that you buy a favorite piece of garment that you can keep wearing for years.

-The current fashion system is chronically ill and poses as a worldwide threat to people and the environment.
+The current fashion system is chronically ill and poses a worldwide danger to humans, animals and the environment.

-Fact is that textile waste is growing and growing.
-On the other hand, the consumer is getting brainwashed and tempted to buy 'more' new items, resulting in overconsumption.
+• The waste mountain of textiles is growing and growing.
+On the other hand, the consumer is brainwashed and tempted to buy 'more' new items, resulting in buying addiction.

 Fortunately, global awareness arises that this system is not good.
 Changes within the clothing industry have started.
 After the disaster at the clothing factory in Bangladesh, an international platform was set up that provides handles to professionals, brands and consumers around a drastically different approach to the clothing industry and buying clothes (for more info: www.fashionrevolution.org).